 When looking for where to buy a new home, several things are important.
 Here are a bunch of questions for you to consider…

 For example, for people who love cooking and entertaining a kitchen and dining room might be really important.
 For those who have a dog, a garden is essential.
-Some people hate bungalows, that’s just the way it is.
+Some people hate bungalows.
 Some people want to live in a flat with a balcony overlooking the water, or the city.
 What features are important to you?

 A helpful exercise here is to make a list, and then identify which of those things are deal-breakers (i.e. you wouldn’t buy a property if it didn’t tick these boxes), and which are the nice-to-haves that you would love if possible but you can live without.

 Once you know what you’re looking for (budget, location, property) and you’re in a position to start making offers (credit history, deposit, mortgage in principle), you can begin house-hunting seriously.
 Here’s how this phase looks.

 Search sites like Rightmove, Zoopla, OnTheMarket and individual estate agencies for properties in your budget, in the area you want to live in.
 You can set up saved searches and email alerts to turbocharge the efficiency of your browsing.

 Many properties are now listed with virtual viewings that give you a tour of the property which can aid in helping you decide whether you want to view the property in real life or not.

 When you see something you like the look of enough to commit to a viewing, all you need to do is contact the estate agent selling that property to arrange a time to visit.
 This is really easy on sites like Rightmove, Zoopla and OnTheMarket (mentioned above) as you can click to call or email the agents.

 Unless the homeowner is showing you around the house themselves (less likely), viewings will take place within the working hours of estate agencies.
 This is typically 9am–5pm, Monday to Saturday.